Blackwell, Worcestershire

 Blackwell is a village located in the North-East of Worcestershire and comes under the jurisdiction of Lickey and Blackwell Parish Council.
 Nearby large towns include Barnt Green and Bromsgrove.
 Worcester and Birmingham are also influential.
 The village had a station on the Birmingham and Gloucester Railway, at the summit of the Lickey Incline, however this closed in 1965.

 Background

-The village has two churches, St Catherine's and the Methodist church (the latter having been bought by a glass company in the 21st Century).
+The village has two churches, St Catherine's and the Methodist church (the latter having been bought by a glass company in the 21st Century) and now a private residence.
 In 2003/4, St Catherine's had the extension of "The wheel" added to it where meetings are held, etc.

 The village has one shop that used to be a post office.

 The Blackwell club was established in 1904 and has moved around the village throughout that time.

 Blackwell has an active Scout Group (1st Blackwell), part of Bromsgrove District Scouts.